-From the prep kitchen I had a good view of the line and could observe dinner service.
-There was the sous chef, accompanied by a saucier, a saute cook, an entremetier, and hot appetizer cook.
-There were also two cooks on the garde manger (cold app) station and a pastry cook plating desserts.
-During service, Chef sent me a couple dishes from the menu to try, and later called me into his office to chat.
-We agreed that I would come in two evenings after school, and a full day on the weekend for the next three months or so.
+During service, Chef sent me a plate of house made charcuterie to try.
+This included one of my favorites, pate grand-mere, a country pate of pork, liver, and nuts I was looking forward to learning.
+During a lull in service, chef pulled me aside and we agreed that I would come in two evenings after school, and a full day on the weekend for the next three months or so.
 That meant 8 hours Tuesday and Wednesday after school and 12 hours on Saturday.
 For me going to school full time and externing 28 hours a week was often really taxing, but was just enough to be really involved in the restaurant without affecting my performance at school.

 During my externship, I prepped a LOT of vegetables.
-The dining room had over a hundred seats, which on a busy night could turn over up to 4 times.
-It was summer, and every week, I cleaned and cut endless cases of broccoli rabe, asparagus, baby turnips, radishes, carrots and more.
+It was summertime, and crates of fresh produce would arrive daily.
+There would always be more broccoli rabe to be trimmed, asparagus to be peeled, and baby turnips, radishes, Thumbelina carrots to be peeled and shaped, and herbs to be picked.
 Sometimes line cooks would run out of items during service and I would drop what I was doing to help them.
-Both the executive chef and sous chefs there were really supportive and patiently corrected me when I wasn’t getting it quite right.
-Gradually I was allowed to take on new tasks – rolling dauphines, prepping ratatouille, blanching vegetables, poaching eggs, making gazpacho, and flavored oils.
+All the chefs were supportive and patiently corrected me when I wasn’t getting it quite right.
+Gradually I was allowed to take on new tasks – rolling potato dauphines, prepping ratatouille, blanching vegetables, poaching eggs, making gazpacho, and flavored oils.
 Occasionally Chef would just give me a recipe to test, like pissalidiere dough, or squid ink pasta.